Privacy Policy Staff - theSquare Centre

 MATTIA FALDUTI

-Research Fellow and Coordinator for the AI and Tech area
+Research Fellow & Coordinator for the AI and Tech area

 mattia.falduti@thesquarecentre.org